awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 # What Is AWS CodeDeploy?<a name="welcome"></a>

-AWS CodeDeploy is a deployment service that automates application deployments to Amazon EC2 instances, on\-premises instances, or serverless Lambda functions\.
+AWS CodeDeploy is a deployment service that automates application deployments to Amazon EC2 instances, on\-premises instances, serverless Lambda functions, or Amazon ECS services\.

 You can deploy a nearly unlimited variety of application content, such as code, serverless AWS Lambda functions, web and configuration files, executables, packages, scripts, multimedia files, and so on\.
 AWS CodeDeploy can deploy application content that runs on a server and is stored in Amazon S3 buckets, GitHub repositories, or Bitbucket repositories\.
 AWS CodeDeploy can also deploy a serverless Lambda function\.
 You do not need to make changes to your existing code before you can use AWS CodeDeploy\.